yardenshoham/nalgeon.github.io/content/posts/2023/sql-compare-neighbors/index.md

 +++
 date = 2023-06-03T15:00:00Z
-title = "Compare with Neighbors in SQL" description = "Calculate the difference between each record and the previous or next one." image = "/sql-compare-neighbors/cover.png" slug = "sql-compare-neighbors"
+title = "SQL Recipe: Compare with Neighbors" description = "Calculate the difference between each record and the previous or next one." image = "/sql-compare-neighbors/cover.png" slug = "sql-compare-neighbors"